raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_7.md

 ---  task  ---

 A reminder of your next steps:
++ Familiarise yourself with the trial resources by undertaking the tasks outlined in Parts 2 and 3
++ Read through the Project guide
 + Ensure that you have sent out the information letters regarding data collection to parents/carers before you begin the trial
-+ Read through the Project guide
-+ Familiarise yourself with the trial resources and prepare for the lessons
-+ Undertake the tasks outlined in the next two training - Parts 2 and3
 + Get in touch with us if you have any queries at any time before, during, or after the trial by emailing the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](genderresearch@raspberrypi.org).

 ---  /task  ---